 - It does not take that long to rack the slide and chamber a round.

-- I like single action firearms, and it is not safe to carry single action firearms with the hammer cocked and a round in the chamber.
+- I like single-action firearms.
+It is not safe to carry them loaded with the hammer cocked.

-- My gun does not have an external safety, so it is unsafe to carry with a round in the chamber
+- My gun does not have an external safety, so it is unsafe to carry with a round in the chamber.

 - One of the safety rules states, “Keep the weapon unloaded until ready for use.”